perl5-dbi/dbi/doc/DBI.md

 The development of the swap\_inner\_handle() method was sponsored by BizRate.com ([http://BizRate.com](http://BizRate.com))

-The development of DBD::Gofer and related modules was sponsored by Shopzilla.com ([http://Shopzilla.com](http://Shopzilla.com)), where I currently work.
+The development of DBD::Gofer and related modules was sponsored by Shopzilla.com ([https::connexity.com](https://metacpan.org/pod/https%3A%3Aconnexity.com)).

 # CONTRIBUTING